Metal-Insulator Transition with Charge Fractionalization: Summary of Predictions

-\cx{The $Z_N$ gauge field is fully confined when $\xi$ is at the same order as the lattice constant; $i.e.$ $T > T_c \sim \Delta_m$.
+The $Z_N$ gauge field is fully confined when $\xi$ is at the same order as the lattice constant; $i.e.$ $T > T_c \sim \Delta_m$.
 Here we assume that the gauge field $a_\mu$ that is coupled to the fermionic parton is less prone to confinement due to its coupling to the large density of gapless fermoins.
 Above $T_c$, the charge carriers in the system carry charge-$e$.
 The equation above still hold with the substitutions $e_{*}\rightarrow e = Ne_{*},g_{*}\rightarrow g = Ng_{*},n_{*}\rightarrow n = n_{*}/N$.
-We expect there is a crossover from the deconfined value of resistivity $\rho(T \sim 0)$ to the confined value $\rho(T \geq T_c)$: \beqn \frac{(d\rho/dT)_{T \geq T_c}}{(d\rho/dT)_{T \sim 0}}\sim N, \eeqn This is an observable effect of scenario (2) that can be experimentally verified.}
+We expect there is a crossover from the deconfined value of resistivity $\rho(T \sim 0)$ to the confined value $\rho(T \geq T_c)$: \beqn \frac{(d\rho/dT)_{T \geq T_c}}{(d\rho/dT)_{T \sim 0}}\sim N, \eeqn This is an observable effect of scenario (2) that can be experimentally verified.
+Note that the crossover caused by confinement at the metallic phase is different from the critical point of the MIT; as transport at the critical point originates from rather different physics; for example both particles and holes will contribute to the charge transport at the critical point~\cite{HoloQ}.

-\cx{Contrary to the Ioffe-Larkin rule, the total thermal conductivity of the system is a sum of the contribution from the bosonic parton, fermionic parton, and also the gauge boson.
+Contrary to the Ioffe-Larkin rule, the total thermal conductivity of the system is a sum of the contribution from the bosonic parton, fermionic parton, and also the gauge boson.
 With low charge doping away from $\nu = 1/2$, we expect the fermionic partons dominates the thermal transport according to Ref.~\onlinecite{lee2007}: $\kappa_{f}\sim T^{1/3}$.
-As we discussed above, in scenario (2) The low-temperature charge transport is dominated by the boson contribution $\sigma_{b}\sim1/T$, while the thermal transport is dominated by the fermion contribution $\kappa_{f}\sim T^{1/3}$.
-Due to the crossover of charge transport at finite temperature caused by the confinement of the $Z_N$ gauge field in scenario (2), there is also an observable prediction one can make for the Lorentz number $L=\kappa/(T\sigma) \approx\kappa_{f}/(T\sigma_{b}) $: \beqn \frac{(L/T^{1/3})_{T \geq T_c}}{(L/T^{1/3})_{T \sim 0}} \sim N. \eeqn}
+As we discussed above, in scenario (2) the low-temperature charge transport is dominated by the boson contribution $\sigma_{b}\sim1/T$, while the thermal transport is dominated by the fermion contribution $\kappa_{f}\sim T^{1/3}$.
+Due to the crossover of charge transport at finite temperature caused by the confinement of the $Z_N$ gauge field in scenario (2), there is also an observable prediction one can make for the Lorentz number $L=\kappa/(T\sigma) \approx\kappa_{f}/(T\sigma_{b}) $: \beqn \frac{(L/T^{1/3})_{T \geq T_c}}{(L/T^{1/3})_{T \sim 0}} \sim N. \eeqn